openode-io/openode-www/public/documentation/installation/legacy_upgrade.md

 Please note the following breaking changes:

 - Addons.
 Addons will no more be supported.
 - Persistence.
-Users are recommended to use external storage services, such as a Database, remote file systems, etc. If you need to replace sqlite, note that most of your SQL queries will work if you use a database such as PostgreSQL, MySQL, etc. [PostgreSQL provider with a free plan](https://www.elephantsql.com/plans.html).
+Users are recommended to use external storage services, such as a Database, remote file systems, etc. [See the persistence documentation for more details](/docs/platform/external_services.md).
 - `SKIP_PORT_CHECK` configuration.
 Instances must be listening to the HTTP port specified by the environment variable *PORT*, defaulted to port 80.
 - .env file: Environment variables can no more be set using .env file.
 [See the environment variables documentation](https://www.openode.io/docs/platform/env_vars.md).